kstrafe/Cxy/documentation/cxyr/031 - Musings On Variables.md

 Maybe it's not severe, but imagine a function returning an array, and suddenly you get `[a() [1 2]]`.
 That should fail catastrophically.
 The parser doesn't take into account that this may happen.
+How is this solved?